tmccary9207/code_advents/2015/day10/README.md

 I took the more performant solution from the Ruby folder and did it in Go.
 The speed is on par with the Ruby solution.

+## Rust

+Used the same method as Ruby and Go.
+It runs just as fast I think.
+Easy enough.